Tutorial: Debug the application using 'Ruby remote debug'

 In the invoked dialog, select SSH Credentials and specify parameters in the following way:

 Ruby or version manager path: Here you should specify the path to the Ruby interpreter or the version manager executable.
-In this tutorial, we use RVM on a remote machine.
+In this tutorial, we use rbenv on a remote machine.

 After you have specified all the settings, click OK.